ClearZero554/electron-RE-record/README.md

 # Electron Reverse Engineering Record
 # Record of Reverse Engineering and Development on Some Electron Applications
+I will place some Electron software that I consider garbage here and reverse-engineer it.
+The final product will be in the release section.

 ## Current Projects
 - **源调试**